-The empirical findings in this paper support the conclusion that substantial social stratification adverse to race-ethnic minorities continues within the restaurant industry and that restaurant industry managers are key organizational actors maintaining that stratification.
-Enhanced enforcement of equal opportunity laws (Bendick, 2007a) and adoption by restaurants of transparent, performance-based human resource management practices (Bielby, 2008) could help to lessen such racial employment inequality.
-Testing studies modeled after the present study might usefully contribute toward motivating and implementing both types of actions (Bendick, 1999; Bendick, 2007b).
+The empirical findings in this paper support the conclusion that substantial social stratification adverse to racial minorities continues within the restaurant industry and that restaurant industry managers are key organizational actors maintaining that stratification.
+Enhanced enforcement of equal opportunity laws and adoption by restaurants of transparent, performance-based human resource management practices (Bielby, 2008) could help to lessen such racial employment inequality.
+Testing studies modeled after the present study might usefully contribute toward motivating and implementing both types of actions (Bendick, 1999, 2007).